ray-project/ray/doc/source/ray-core/gotchas.rst

 Placement groups are not composable
 -----------------------------------

-**Issue**

-If you have a task that is called from something that runs in a placement group, the resources are never allocated and it hangs.
+**Issue**: If you have a task that is called from something that runs in a placement group, the resources are never allocated and it hangs.

-**Example**

-You are using Ray Tune which creates placement groups, and you want to apply it to an objective function, but that objective function makes use of Ray Tasks itself, e.g.
+**Example**: You are using Ray Tune which creates placement groups, and you want to apply it to an objective function, but that objective function makes use of Ray Tasks itself, e.g.